Danielg212/Branded-Members/README.md

 <img src='./img/database.png' alt='database' width='500' />

 4. Open a new terminal, and change directory to `/Branded-Members/backend`
+5. Type `npm install` to get all dependencies
-5. Type `npm start` and the server should be running, connected to the database
+6. Type `npm start` and the server should be running, connected to the database

 <img src='./img/backend.png' alt='database' width='500' />

-6. Open another terminal, and change directory to `/Branded-Members/frontend/`
+7. Open another terminal, and change directory to `/Branded-Members/frontend/`
+8. Type `npm install` to get all dependencies
-7. Type `npm start` and the app should be served at `http://localhost:3000/`
+9. Type `npm start` and the app should be served at `http://localhost:3000/`

 <img src='./img/frontend.png' alt='database' width='500' />